 And shake we do…a lot!
 We end up dancing with everyone in the club until the early morning and having the time of our lives.
 Bella in South America is Loco!

 I have a strong theory that language represents the culture of a country and a nation.
 There are even researched signs that show language affects how we perceive the world.

 See also: How to Become Fluent in a New Language

 Caitlin Fausey, a graduate student in psychology at Indiana University, previously showed how people that speak Spanish or Japanese have more difficulty than people who speak English to remember who caused an accident.
 This is because in Japanese and Spanish they don’t have a word for this, instead one speaks in “the vase broke itself” kind of terms due to the grammatical base.

 So, I think that the fact that they have over 10 words that are all synonyms for ”awesome” here, says enough about the Brazilian culture!

 Today is St. Paddy’s day and it amazes me how it is celebrated all over the world regardless of country.
 In Rio, the capital of Brazilian culture, there is a beach called Ipanema, which is an even stronger symbol for that culture.

 So it comes as a surprise when I see that the whole road is filled with clovers and Paddy-celebration.
 Amongst the palm trees and the sound of samba from the apartments around, people of all nationalities are dressed in green yelling ”one more pint oy!”

-Bella is headed to Itacare to try and find some work for a month and hang out, on this mammoth journey working her way slowly up to Los Angeles.
-You can follow her adventures at Ecology Now.
+Bella in South America is headed to Itacare to try and find some work for a month and hang out, on this mammoth journey working her way slowly up to Los Angeles.
+You can follow her adventures at Ecology Now and other environmental pursuits.